IBM/nz-lab/docs/nz-05-Loading-and-Unloading-Data.md

 	4|ap|asia pacific
 	```

-This is an ASCII delimited flat file containing the data from the REGION
+This is an ASCII delimited flat file containing the data from the `REGION`
 table.
 The column delimiter used in this file was the default character
-'|'.
+'`|`'.

-### 5.1.2 Unloading data with an External Table using the AS SELECT clause
+#### 5.1.2 Unloading data with an External Table using the AS SELECT clause

-The second external table will be used to unload data from the REGION
+The second external table will be used to unload data from the `REGION`
 table into an ASCII delimited text file using a different method.
 The
 external table will be created and the data will be unloaded in the same
 create statement.
 A separate step is not required to unload the data.
-The external table will be named ET2_REGION and the external datasource
+The external table will be named `ET2_REGION` and the external datasource
-file will be named et2_region_flat_file.
+file will be named `et2_region_flat_file`.
 The basic syntax to create this
 type of external table is:

 **Sample Syntax**